Tactic Catalogue

 calc, structured proofs. - verification/smt-routing — how

-smtpicks between the SMT backend, portfolio. - verification/cubical-hott —
+smtpicks between a single adapter and a portfolio. - verification/cubical-hott —

 the